OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

-Where `<floatstring>` is a string whose value is the string representation of a floating point value in base-10, `<TaskParameterStringValue>` (See [&lt;TaskParameterStringValue&gt;](#342-taskparameterstringvalue)) must resolve to the string representation of a floating point value in base-10, and:
+Where `<floatstring>` is a string whose value is the string representation of a floating point value in base-10, `<TaskParameterStringValue>` (See [&lt;TaskParameterStringValue&gt;](#342-taskparameterstringvalue)) must resolve to the string representation of a floating point value in base-10, both are rendered as described in [Numeric strings](#75-numeric-strings) — which preserves the decimal places the element was written with, so a range element of `'2.50'` gives a Task the value `2.50` — and:

 1. *name* — The name of the parameter.
 2. *type* — The literal "FLOAT", defining this parameter as floating point valued.